 We conduct experiments in a real data center located on our university campus.
 The data center has 14 server racks mainly for archive and research purposes.
 These servers are owned by different research groups and idle nearly all of the time (as shown by the PDU reading).
-As we do not control these server racks except for our own, these racks are excluded from our experiment and they mainly generate background noises to provide us with a real data center environment (e.g., some servers housed together with the attacker may have almost no power variations).
-Note that the effective range of an acoustic side channel is only a few meters in practice and that the noise generated by servers far away from the attacker's microphones is mostly viewed as background noise.
-Thus, if it tries to launch power attacks in a large data center room, the attacker may create multiple tenant accounts (i.e., sub-attackers), each exploiting a local acoustic side channel.
+As we do not control these server racks except for our own, these racks are excluded from our experiment and they mainly generate background noises to provide us with a real data center environment (e.g., some servers are housed together with the attacker but they do not share power infrastructures).

 In our experiment, we consider three benign tenants and one attacker sharing the same "UPS-PDU" power distribution path as illustrated in Fig. 1.
-Due to limited server racks under our control, we use speakers that can reliably reproduce the server noise (see Appendix H) as two of the benign tenants' server noise sources (#2 and #3).
+Due to limited server racks under our control, we use speakers that can reliably reproduce the server noise (see Appendix I) as two of the benign tenants' server noise sources (#2 and #3).
 Our own server rack is used as another benign tenant (#1), while we consider another rack as the attacker and place four microphones to record the noise.
 Using the same setup as in Section 4.1.2, we record two 24-hour server noise traces in our quiet lab space and use them to emulate two benign tenants.
 We place the two speakers playing the two noise traces inside the data center, along with our server rack.
 The speaker locations mimic tenants' location inside a real data center.
 We show the data center layout with the locations of the speakers, our server rack, and the attacker's microphones in Fig. 10.
 While scaled-down, our data center captures the acoustic environment of a real data center.
-Even in a large multi-tenant data center, since the acoustic side channel typically spans up to 10+ meters, the attacker needs to create multiple tenant accounts, each exploiting the side channel to detect high power usage of benign tenants within a local range.
-Moreover, our experimental data center has a similar size with edge multi-tenant data centers that are quickly emerging to accommodate the growing demand of Internet of Things applications [46].
+Even in a large multitenant data center, since the acoustic side channel typically spans up to 10+ meters, the attacker needs to create multiple tenant accounts, each exploiting the side channel to detect high power usage of benign tenants within a local range.
+Moreover, our experimental data center has a similar size with an edge multi-tenant data centers that are quickly emerging to accommodate the growing demand of Internet of Things applications [45].
 Finally, we also test our timing approach in larger data centers by using online sources of data center noise (Appendix C) and simulating a different data center layout (Appendix M).